jtbattle/wangemu/scripts/ReadMe.txt

 ships are the targets is completely random.
 I've made a few other changes to make the game more playable, such as not having to press the HALT key then SF15 to fire -- just press any key to shoot.
-This version takes advtantage of some of the extra features in 2200T BASIC, making the code smaller.
-Note how the DEFFN'nn() feature is used exetensively to save code; also note that these are located at the start of the program since the program runs faster that way.
+This version takes advantage of some of the extra features in 2200T BASIC, making the code smaller.
+Note how the DEFFN'nn() feature is used extensively to save code; also note that these are located at the start of the program since the program runs faster that way.